FixLuck/MusicPlayer/README.md

 # Welcome to Music Player Web
 ### You wil find in this repo the following stuff:
-* Music Web App player while I was leaning Javascript on F8
+* Music Web App player while I was learning Javascript on F8
 * And I am still learning
 * ...